-He married an Austrian woman, with whom he had a son, Konstantin, who was born in 1849.
+He married an Austrian woman, with whom they had a son, Konstantin, who was born in 1849.
 Later, Konstantin became one of the prominent Viennese architects.
 After the Liberation of Bulgaria, Konstantin Jovanovich came to Sofia and worked as an architect.
 He is the author of the architectural projects of buildings in our country such as the National Assembly, the BAS, the First Sofia High School and the High School in Lom, as well as a number of famous buildings in Vienna and Belgrade.

 In 1852, Nikolai Pavlovich also arrived in Vienna to enter the art academy.
 While waiting for classes to begin, Pavlovich was accepted by Anastas Jovanovich, with whom he received his first training in drawing and lithography for 3-4 months.
 This acquaintance influenced Nikolai Pavlovich to become a prominent Bulgarian painter and lithographer.

 In 1854, he also began to deal with stereophotography, and with this technique he took some of the first stereoscopic photographs of Vienna.

 In 1858, a coup was staged in Belgrade and the Obrenović dynasty returned to power.
 Jovanovich then returned there at the invitation of the new Prince Michael to become Hofmeister (manager) of the palace after a 20-year stay in Vienna.
 Due to his duties, Anastas left behind his lithographic activity, but in his free time he continued to do photography for personal pleasure only.
 Take pictures of friends, acquaintances and celebrities.